Wednesday, March 20, 2013

 The luncheon below was held for President-elect Guillermo León Valencia of Colombia on June 25, 1962.

 Jackie was an introvert whose need for privacy prompted her to spend long periods away from the White House.
 During the summer of 1962, she spent three months at Hyannis Port and traveling abroad.
-Family matriarch Rose Kennedy acted as the hostess for this luncheon on July 23 of that year honoring President Carlos Julio Arosemena of Ecuador.
+Family matriarch Rose Kennedy acted as the hostess for this luncheon on July 23 of that year, honoring President Carlos Julio Arosemena of Ecuador.

 Three days later, Julia Child made her debut on educational television in Boston.
 Describing her first cooking show, Child recalled, “There was this woman tossing French omelets, splashing eggs about the place, brandishing big knives, (and) panting heavily as she careened around the stove.”
 The three pilots were so successful that they were turned into a series the following year.

 Jackie returned to Washington in mid-October, a week before a dinner dance was to be held to thank the Maharaja of Jaipur and his wife for their help during her recent trip to India.
 However, the Cuban missile crisis caused the dinner to be cancelled; the menu below was never used.
 Instead, President Kennedy signed Proclamation 3504 on October 23, authorizing the naval quarantine of Cuba.
 Seemingly on the brink of nuclear war, the White House staff received pink cards that allowed them access to the presidential bomb shelter below the Catoctin Mountains near the Maryland-Pennsylvania border.
 Fortuitously, historian Barbara Tuchman’s masterpiece The Guns of August had been published two months earlier, providing a narrative of the misconceptions and miscalculations that resulted in the First World War.
-The new book weighed heavily on President Kennedy’s mind as he maneuvered for thirteen days, looking for a peaceful resolution of this confrontation with the Soviet Union.
+The book weighed heavily on President Kennedy’s mind as he maneuvered for thirteen days, seeking a peaceful resolution of this confrontation with the Soviet Union.

-War was averted and the dinner dance was rescheduled for November 9, only this time without the Maharaja and his wife who had by then gone home.
-The new guests of honor were Ambassador James Gavin and his wife who recently returned from a posting in Paris.
-In fact, the Gavins were on the original guest list along with usual family members, old friends, and administration insiders who regularly attended such events.
+War was averted and the dinner dance was rescheduled for November 9, although without the Maharaja and his wife, who had by then gone home.
+The new guests of honor were Ambassador James Gavin and his wife, who recently returned from a posting in Paris.
+In fact, the Gavins were on the original guest list, along with usual family members, old friends, and administration insiders who regularly attended such events.
 Switching “honorees” was not all that unusual.
 The dinner dance was “the signature event of Jackie’s social calendar—formal only in their requirement of black tie and gowns,” recounts historian Sally Bedell Smith.
-“To make such frivolous occasions ‘more publicly acceptable,’ the trick was finding a ‘beard’—friends or relatives whom the Kennedys could ‘honor’ with a party.”6 (Although he did not attend, the president’s brother Edward Kennedy had just won his first race for the U.S. Senate three days earlier, giving the family cause for celebration.)
+“To make such frivolous occasions ‘more publicly acceptable,’ the trick was finding a ‘beard’—friends or relatives whom the Kennedys could ‘honor’ with a party.”6 (Although he did not attend, Edward Kennedy had won his first race for the U. S. Senate three days earlier, giving the family cause for celebration.)

 There was political pressure to serve American wines at White House events, which in those years primarily meant wines from the California vineyards of Almaden, Inglenook, and the Wente Brothers.
-However, this stricture was ignored when it came to the dinner dances, since these were essentially private affairs.
-The menu shown above includes two first-growth Bordeaux wines—Château Margaux and Château Haut-Brion, a prestigious estate owned by the family of Treasury secretary Douglas Dillon.
-(In 1961, Dillon turned over ownership to his children in compliance with rules preventing Treasury officials from owning alcohol beverage companies.)
-The wines of Château Haut-Brion appear on five of these twenty-six menus.
+However, this stricture was overlooked for the dinner dances, as these were considered private affairs.
+The above menu includes two first-growth Bordeaux wines—Château Margaux and Château Haut-Brion, the prestigious estate owned by the family of Treasury secretary Douglas Dillon.

 The state dinner in February for President Rómulo Betancourt of Venezuela was one of the few White House events that Jackie attended in 1963.
 The menu below includes potatoes Anna.
 In Child's 107th show titled More about Potatoes, the French chef explained that this buttery cake needed to be crisp and brown on the outside without having it stick to the dish.